joaofranciscomartins/infer_output_prioritization/README.md

 ## Infer Output Prioritization Application

-The developed Infer Output Prioritization Application can be found under the folder "Pioritization"
+The developed Infer Output Prioritization Application can be found under the folder "Pioritizer"

 This application is consistent of 4 parts: